HITECHCRIME/HC_REL01_TRIBE/README.md

 **Main Audiovisual Release**

-- FREE ENTRY POINT: YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe (the main narrative)
+- FREE ENTRY POINT: YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe (the main narrative) [CNSF 25]
 - FREE ENTRY POINT: YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video / think about making it a VR/360 recorded video to be experienced in multiple ways.
 Utilizes the scenes from the narrative short film but from a different perspective - we move among the slow-motion scenes with MOTHNODE culminating at the point where the street generator blows up and the girl dies.
 It acts as a final commentary on the events in the short story.
 - FREE ENTRY POINT: YouTube: ?